cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/setup_openstack.rst

   fab mongo.boot

-In some casees you may see connection problems in the later step.
+In some cases you may see connection problems in the later step.
 In that case please execute this command one again so the tables and security settings are done properly.